pgailinas/videoqa-representation-comparison/docs/index.md

 Both representation-based pipelines use the same shared `clip_text` question-answer representations and a common evaluation framework.
 The active representation-based experiment may use cosine similarity or one of several learned multimodal fusion classifiers, allowing both the video representation source and the prediction method to be evaluated independently.

-Experiments are conducted using a two-stage methodology consisting of development-mode experimentation followed by full-dataset evaluation.
-Shared `clip_text` and `clip_video` representation datasets are generated once and reused across experiments, while `autoencoder_video` representations remain experiment-specific.
-The repository provides a reproducible notebook-driven research environment for investigating representation learning and downstream VideoQA performance.
+Experiments are conducted using a staged evaluation methodology consisting of development-mode experimentation followed by full-validation evaluation.
+The modular notebook workflow provides a reproducible research environment for investigating how different video representations influence downstream VideoQA performance.

 ## Motivation and Research Problem